failk8s/lab-carvel-ytt-01/workshop/content/exercises/06-annotations-vs-directives.md

 The file format here is YAML, but against the ``name`` property we do not actually have a value but instead have a comment.

-All ``ytt`` templates are therefore still valid YAML files.
-Details about variable sustitutions and everything else you can place in the template is handled through embedding comments in the YAML file.
+All ``ytt`` templates are valid YAML files but details about variable sustitutions and everything else you can place in the template is handled through embedding comments in the YAML file.

 All comments which pertain to ``ytt`` template processing start with the ``#@`` prefix but there are a couple of subtly different variants of this.